 Price is usually the leading factor when it comes to making a decision on a product or service.
 Sketch is a one-time purchase or $99.
 (Updates are free!)
 I believe there is a student discount, as well.
 Adobe Xd on the other hand, comes with the Adobe Creative Cloud Suite, which is a monthly subscription of $49.99 for a single user.
 Students can also get a discount for the Creative Cloud for $19.99.

-Winner: Sketch’s one-time purchase of $99 is incredible for such a powerful program, and no one likes a monthly subscription.
-(Although, most creatives have the Creative Cloud already, which includes Xd)
+Winner: Sketch’s one-time purchase of $99 is incredible for such a powerful program, and no one likes a monthly subscription (although, most creatives have the Creative Cloud already, which includes Xd).

 When designing for UX and UI in Illustrator of Photoshop, all of the options can become overwhelming.
-Sketch and Xd have a very clean, minimalistic interface so users can focus on the UX/UI design.
+Both Sketch and Xd have a very clean, minimalistic interface so users can focus on the UX/UI design.
 Both programs have options to customize the interface to match your needs.
-Both programs also have intuitive interfaces, but if you have used any Adobe design programs in the past, such as Photoshop, Xd’s interface will be easy to learn.
+They also have intuitive interfaces, but if you have used any Adobe design programs in the past, such as Photoshop, Xd’s interface will be easy to learn.

 Winner: Since Xd has a smaller learning curve for designers who have used Adobe programs in the past, Xd is the winner.